About The Denounced

 Who do you think will enjoy The Denounced?

 I would like to think it has something for everyone, even adults, and the chapters are deliberately short to keep the pace and suspense tight.
 But those who enjoyed the Hunger Games, The Maze Runner Series, Divergent and Red Rising will naturally gravitate towards this book.
 Hopefully, it is as enjoyable to read as it was to write.
+So far my reviews have been very positive so I can't complain.

 How many books will there be in the Series?